zakgof/velvet-video/README.md

 # velvet-video
-Java library for encoding/decoding/muxing/demuxing video and audio
+Java library for encoding/decoding/muxing/demuxing video and audio.
+The API is high level, so the library users do not need to dive deep into  details of video/audio encoding technology.

-With velvet-video it's easy to:
+In particular, with velvet-video it's easy to:
 - create video from still images
 - extract frames from a video
 - extract audio tracks from video files